ktoso/rx-wiki/How-To-Use.md

 <title>Elephant - Wikipedia, the free encyclopedia</tit ...
 ```

-Note that all of the above examples ignore error handling for brevity, see below for examples including error handling.
+Note that all of the above examples ignore error handling, for brevity.
+See below for examples that include error handling.

 More information can be found on the [[Observable]] and [[Creation Operators|Creation-Operators]] pages.

 # Composition

-Rx allows chaining operators together to transform and compose sequences.
+RxJava allows you to chain operators together to transform and compose sequences.

-Using Groovy this first example uses a previously defined asynchronous sequence that emits 75 elements, skips the first 10 then takes the next 5 and transforms them before subscribing and printing the values:
+This first example, in Groovy, uses a previously defined, asynchronous sequence that emits 75 elements, skips the first 10 of these, then takes the next 5 and transforms them before subscribing and printing the values:

 ```groovy
 /**